zurdofio/oai/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

 - The core network is deployed using a [bash script](../docker-compose/core-network.sh) which is a wrapper around `docker-compose` and `docker` command.
 - The script informs the user when the core-network is correctly configured by checking health status of containers and connectivity between different core network components.
+- In case if there is a problem in using the script then use docker-compose manually read the [notes section](#10-notes)
 - If the script is executed without any arguments then the helper menu is visible

     ```bash